-Global Aim Key Drivers Interventions Review workflow for screening patient Validation and education of current In alignment with the integrated model using PHQ-9 when a PHQ-2 screen is of care at Mountain Family Health workflow to appropriate staff for positive during office and telehealth Centers, St. Mary's Family Medicine process when patient screens positive and the core values of Rocky Mountain for depression using PHQ-2/PHQ9 Health Plans, the global aim of this PIP BH staff to develop parameters for is to increase the number of patients evidence based BH interventions.
-Define process for appropriate who are regularly screened for behavioral health intervention when a ncludes appropriate use of staff and depression and if positive are connected to appropriate behavioral patient screens positive for depression. resources health services.
-Develop and deploy registry for patients who score positive on PHQ-9 SMART Aim Implement PHQ registry for follow-up to guide Behavioral Health Advocates interaction with patients who screen (BHA) to connect to patients for BH By 6/30/2022, Rocky Mountain Health positive for depression. follow-up when appropriate.
-Plans (RMHP) will partner with Mountain Family Health Centers and Capitalize on expansion of tele behavioral St. Mary's Family Medicine to use key Improve utilization of Behavioral therapy to increase access to timely driver diagram interventions to increase Health Specialists throughout the behavioral health services (tele-warm the percentage of RAE Members who organizations several locations. handoffs) when appropriate. (not tested) screen positive for depression that are successfully connected to appropriate behavioral health services within 30 Utilize CMS002 (Depression Screening and Use eCQM performance of CMS002 days from 28.57% to 46.89% Follow up) eCQM performance data as a pulled by quality report in practice metric to measure success in improving EMR as lead data increasing percentage accuracy of coding for follow-up of patients (age 12 and older) who Date: 6/24/2021 interventions after a patient screen positive screen positive for depression and are Version: V3 for depression. (not tested)
+Global Aim Key Drivers Interventions Review workflow for screening patient In alignment with the integrated model Validation and education of current using PHQ-9 when a PHQ-2 screen is of care at Mountain Family Health workflow to appropriate staff for positive during office and telehealth Centers, St. Mary's Family Medicine process when patient screens positive and the core values of Rocky Mountain for depression using PHQ-2/PHQ9 Health Plans, the global aim of this PIP BH staff to develop parameters for is to increase the number of patients Define process for appropriate evidence based BH interventions. who are regularly screened for behavioral health intervention when a Includes appropriate use of staff and depression and if positive are connected to appropriate behavioral patient screens positive for depression. resources health services.
+Develop and deploy registry for patients who score positive on PHQ-9 Implement PHQ registry for follow-up SMART Aim to guide Behavioral Health Advocates interaction with patients who screen (BHA) to connect to patients for BH By 6/30/2022, Rocky Mountain Health positive for depression. follow-up when appropriate.
+Plans (RMHP) will partner with Mountain Family Health Centers and Capitalize on expansion of tele St. Mary's Family Medicine to use key Improve utilization of Behavioral behavioral therapy to increase access to driver diagram interventions to increase Health Specialists throughout the timely behavioral health services (telethe percentage of RMHP Prime organizations several locations. warm handoffs) when appropriate. (not Members who screen positive for tested) depression that are successfully connected to appropriate behavioral Use eCQM performance of CMS002 Utilize CMS002 (Depression Screening health services within 30 days from and Follow up) eCQM performance data pulled by quality report in practice 37.50% to 46.89%. as a metric to measure success in EMR as lead data increasing percentage improving accuracy of coding for followof patients (age 12 and older) who Date: 6/24/2021 up interventions after a patient screen screen positive for depression and are Version: V3 positive for depression (not tested)